perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

   * What was missing?
   * Who else should have been here?
   * How can we make this better?
-* Have a knowledge-sharing mechanism
+* Have a knowledge-sharing mechanism?
   * pick one day for this or last 1 hour of every day

 ## After the Summit